There are a few stigmas when it comes to being or having an only child.

 There is no one to compete with.

-My daughter doesn’t have to compete with any siblings for attention.
+My daughter doesn’t have to compete with any siblings for extra attention and there is no sibling rivalry.
 There is also no one else to compete with when it comes to grades or sports.
 And it also means as a parent I’m not comparing my daughter to anyone else.
+And there is no need to resolve sibling conflict.

 There is a favourite.